ph101pp/js-objct/readme.md

 ## About

-_Objct_ has originally been developed for visual programming in TreeJS where object oriented programming with independent instances of modules where essential.
-However the library has proven its worth multiple times in other projects since then.
+_Objct_ has originally been developed for visual programming in ThreeJS where independent instances of modules were essential.
+The task of creating, combining and instanciating modules/objects while preserving all necessary closures to keep them separate quickly became complex and tedious.
+I needed a solid and easy to use solution which was the birth of this library.
+Since then _Objct_ proven to be invaluable in multiple projects and was constantly improved which turned out to be very educational.

 ## Features